mozilla/bedrock/docs/testing.rst

 HTML report files in the ``./tests/playwright/test-results-a11y/`` directory.
 When run via the GitHub action, the reports are also output to the annotation logs for each test job.

+A list of all the Axe rules that are checked by the tests can be viewed in the `axe-core repo`_.

 Running Selenium tests
 ======================